vince7lf/aerial_wildlife_detection/doc/backup.md

 ERROR:  database "ailabeltooldb" is being accessed by other users
 DETAIL:  There is 1 other session using the database.
 ```

+In that case reset the postgresql service (stop restart, see above)

 Drop the database using dropdb or SQL command :
 ```